Athlon007/msc-ogg/README.md

+# WARNING: THIS IS A DEVELOPMENT VERSION.
+IT MAY HAVE UNEXPECED BUGS AND GLITCHES.
 # My Summer Car OGG Converter
 This tool initially was created for me to help convert all of my MP3 music into the OGG format.
 But I realised other people may use it, so there it is.